 These small plants are good for backyard or even front yard landscape designs similar to the agave because it takes very little water.
 They accent the surrounding foliage and also provide color and life within your landscape.
-The beauty of these plants is the they take but the simplicity they are to keep them alive and growing.
+The beauty of these plants is the maintenance they take but the simplicity they are to keep them alive and growing.

 Best time to plant succulents or small cactuses is around

 The Russian Sage is the perfect plant to add within your landscape to add color and pop wherever it is placed.
 The purple coloring blooms in the heat of summer with little to none water throughout the yard.
 The flowers of Russian sage provide multiple purposes, the blooms attract pollinators to the garden area.

 These plants give off a nice scent hiding the smell coming from the back and thick brush prevent neighbors basketball from crushing vegatables if surrounding the area.
 The best time to plant them is in early Spring, and although it is difficult to start from seed, once these plants start growing they will continue to blossom more beautifully throughout the summer.
 Poor soil or good soil it does not matter.

 This plant is made for complimenting blue and green foliage making it perfect to add into your garden for added color.
 In order to plant this, you should start early Spring and it will bloom late Spring through September when fully established and rooted.

 Although this plant is drought tolerant, meaning you only need to water for a few days.
 This plant also is equipped with edible leaves for salads or cooking the root in a soup.
 The Red Valerian is a good medicinal flower boosting your immune system.
 Requires very low maintenance and water but flourishes in your yard when planted and established.

 Adenium is also the Desert Rose, this beautiful plant should be planted in your yard to bring colored flowers to your yard.
 Along with the other plants, this takes little to no water and full sun.
 Once watered on a hot day this plant has no problem surviving in your yard.